From the archives

 Seemingly innocuous but in practice the intense sweetness and acidity of the sweet lemon filling tends to knock the stuffing out of dessert wines that have a similarly citrussy flavour profile.

-Serve some creme fraiche with the tart to offset the sweetness then serve a supersweet Beerenauslese or botrytis riesling.
+Serve some creme fraiche with the tart to offset the sweetness then serve a supersweet Beerenauslese, botrytis riesling or ice wine.
 You could also add some tart fruit to the plate such as fresh raspberries or blueberries.

 Herrings and other pickled or salted fish and vegetables